Sumidu/academic-kickstart/content/publication/my-paper-name.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In *International Conference on Academic*.
-You may use *Markdown* for italics etc." publication_short = "In *ICA*"
+publication = "In *Usability & HCI Learning from the Extreme 2009*, LNCS 5889"
+publication_short = "In *USAB 2009*"

 # Abstract and optional shortened version.
+abstract = " Technology acceptance has become a key concept for the successful rollout of technical devices.
+Though the concept is intensively studied for nearly 20 years now, still, many open questions remain.
+This especially applies to technology acceptance of older users, which are known to be very sensitive to suboptimal interfaces and show considerable reservations towards the usage of new technology.
+Mobile small screen technology increasingly penetrates health care and medical applications.
+This study investigates impacts of aging, technology expertise and domain knowledge on user interaction using the example of diabetes.
+For this purpose user effectiveness and efficiency have been measured on a simulated small screen device and related to user characteristics, showing that age and technology expertise have a big impact on usability of the device.
+Furthermore, impacts of user characteristics and success during the trial on acceptance of the device were surveyed and analyzed."
-abstract = "The abstract.
-Markdown and math can be used (note that math may require escaping as detailed in the red alert box below)." abstract_short = "A short version of the abstract."
+#abstract_short = "A short version of the abstract."

 # Featured image thumbnail (optional)
 image_preview = ""